My most important lesson from Graphology

 A place where you realize that graphology gives you the tools not to be critical of others – but the means to help them with the things that silently bother them.

 That was a wake-up call for me; when I began to see the full potential of graphology with all its possibilities that open up with a proper understanding of the subject.

 So I think my greatest lesson from graphology was a two- fold realization.
-That yes, it’s a great route to self-development – but that it also gives you the tools to help people gain self-respect and a more positive approach when they are feeling down and vulnerable.
+That yes, it’s a great route to self-knowledge and self-development – but that it also gives you the tools to help people gain self-respect and a more positive approach when they are feeling down and vulnerable.

 A valuable take-way.

 Do you have any great take-way lessons that you have gained either from graphology or from some other life experience?